Yyx2626/HTGTSrep/IGoR/README.md

 #### Plot Pgen distribution

-Plot figures in R code
+Do statistical test and plot figures of violin plot and histogram in R code

 ```
 options(stringsAsFactors=FALSE)